-Manchester Metropolitan University is based in 4 campuses – 3 in Manchester and one in Cheshire.
+Manchester Metropolitan University is based in 2 campuses – one in Manchester and one in Crewe, Cheshire.

-The Cheshire campus at Crewe is signposted from Junction 16 of the M6 motorway.
-The campus is a 5-minute walk away from a mainline railways station.
+The Cheshire campus at Crewe is signposted from Junction 16 of the M6 motorway and the campus is a 5-minute walk away from the town's mainline railways station.
 The area is also well served by public transport and mainline trains for travelling further field.